borbe/paylocity-challenge/resources/defects/DEFECTS.md

 5. Refresh the browser page.

 ###### Actual Result:
-All employees should persist in the table.
+All employees are deleted from the table.

 ###### Expected Result:
-All employees are deleted from the table.
+All employees should persist in the table after refreshing the page.